Friday July 2, 2021

 GraphQL vs. REST: Which Is the Best for API Development?

 API, the acronym for Application Programming Interface, is a software intermediary that allows two applications to communicate with each other.
 That could be a server, a client, or an app talking to a server.
-The timeline below illustrates how it has evolved through the years, and it lays a great foundation of how the API can be built.
+The timeline below illustrates how it has evolved over the years, and it lays a great foundation for how an API can be built.
 REST remains a popular tool for building APIs.
 However, in 2012, Facebook wanted something different than REST, and that is when GraphQL (Graph Query Language) was introduced.

-REST is a Representational State Transfer API, meaning that each resource has its own endpoint.
+REST stands for Representational State Transfer, meaning that each resource has its own endpoint.
 Initially, it was a dissertation published by Roy Fielding in 2000 and popularized by companies like Twitter in 2006.
 REST is an architectural concept for network-based software.
-It has no official set of tools, no specification, does not particularly care if you use HTTP, AMQP, etc., and is designed to decouple an API from the client.
+It has no official set of tools, no specification, does not particularly care if you use HTTP, AMQP, etc., and is designed to decouple APIs from clients.

 REST API sometimes requires Multiple Round Trips.
 This applies when we need to display some data which must be consumed from different endpoints, and consuming data from only one endpoint is not enough.
 The table below illustrates three endpoints: